Bhushanmv007/Tic-Tac-Toe-2.0/README.md

 ## How to Play:
 * The game starts with Player X.
 * Players take turns by clicking on the buttons in the grid to place their symbol (X or O).
-* On every 4th turn, the player’s first move is removed, creating new opportunities and challenges.
+* From the 4th move onward, the player’s earliest move is discarded every 4 turns, creating new strategic challenges.
-* The game ends when one player achieves three symbols in a row (horizontally, vertically, or diagonally) or if the grid is filled without a winner (a draw).
+* The game ends when one player achieves three symbols in a row (horizontally, vertically, or diagonally).

 ## Requirements:
 * Python 3.x